fandujar/baymax/README.md

 - `SLACK_APP_TOKEN`: Slack App-level token (starts with xapp-).
 - `SLACK_BOT_TOKEN`: Slack Bot token (starts with xoxb-).
 - `OPENAI_API_KEY`: OpenAI API key.

 Optional environment variables:
+- `LOG_LEVEL`: Defines de log level for the application.
 - `BAYMAX_NAME`: The name Baymax will introduce itself as (default: "Baymax").
 - `BAYMAX_PLUGINS_DIR`: Directory to load plugins from (default: current directory).
+- `OPENAI_SYSTEM_MESSAGE`: Defines a custom system role message.
+- `OPENAI_MODEL`: Defines the OpenAI Model to be used.
+Defaults to gpt-4o-mini.

 Set these variables in your environment or pass them when running the application.

 ### Usage